domwood/kiwi-kafka/README.md

 There are various ways this can be started locally, this is my preferred method:

  - Run `./run-docker.sh`
- - Start KiwiApplication in your ide or via above method
+ - Start KiwiApplication or via `mvn spring-boot:run`
  - Run `./run-node-server.sh`
  - Go to `localhost:3000` to see UI